 Tejaswini and her sisters

-Nagaraju is a farmer with half an acre of land in their hometown in Tumkur, Karnataka.
-He also works on other’s farms to help sustain the family and pay for his daughter’s education.
+Nagaraju is a farmer in their hometown in Tumkur, Karnataka.
 With irregular work and a meagre income, its impossible for Nagaraju to arrange for the 20 lakhs required for Tejaswini’s bone marrow transplant.
 They have spent 2 lakhs for her treatment so far after much difficulty and now are in no condition to get more funds.

 “Our relatives keep asking us why we’re struggling so much to arrange for money for her tests, they think there’s no point to all the hospital visits.
 But we will do what it takes to see our Tejaswini healthy again."

 How You Can HelpTejaswini needs an immediate bone marrow transplant.
 She has been living with a severe blood disorder for a year now and can’t go on any longer without a transplant.
-Her father is a farmer who has borrowed heavily to pay for her treatment so far.
-With your help, she can get the transplant and start to live a healthy life.
+With our help, her life can be saved.

 The specifics of this case have been verified by the medical team at the concerned hospital.
 For any clarification on the treatment or associated costs, contact the campaign organizer or the medical team.